Finbarr Donnelly: Personality

 Donnelly had an over-sized personality, and he was described as a magnetic and charismatic if somewhat menacing performer.
 Keith O'Connell said that he "was fine during rehearsals, but he used to go off on his own then, especially in London...We wouldn't know what he was getting up to.
 He was a big bloke, so he was intimidating.
 People used to be afraid of him."
 According to Dineen "As a performer, he was just totally crazy; you never knew what he was going to do.
 He could fit the whole microphone into his mouth.
 Sometimes the gigs would totally break down and be chaotic and he'd be too drunk.
 He'd still put on a great performance, but he'd miss all the cues and we'd want to kill him and we'd nearly end up fighting on the stage."

 Remarking on Donnelly's eccentric stage persona, Membranes vocalist and writer John Robb said "Over the years I’ve heard all manner of tedious bastard bands yapping on about how they broke all the rules and how wild they were – perhaps they never saw Five Go Down to the Sea?"
 Cathal Coughlan, songwriter and vocalist for Microdisney and the Fatima Mansions, said that he would "not have ended up doing music if I hadn't met Donnelly, and...ended up as a malcontented alcoholic civil servant working in a food factory somewhere in County Offaly."

 In 2020, The Quietus critic Eoin Murray wrote that "listening...now, almost 40 years later, it's with a mixture of nausea and awe that we hear so much of young Ireland's modern experience in Donnelly's words – in his frustration and frantic determination."
 In an oral history that served as a companion to the audio documentary Get That Monster Off the Stage, some close associates revealed that Donnelly was gay.

-Legacy and cultural impact
+Cultural legacy

 The English songwriter Pete Astor's 1992 song "Donnelly" was written in tribute to the late singer.
 The track appears on their album Paradise, released on Danceteria records.
 Astor said in 2016; "the reason I wrote the song is that I have an incredibly strong memory of Donnelly and the band.
 The song had to do with the idea that Donnelly was the unsung hero.
 He was like a complete hero, a total legend, just like Shaun Ryder was and is, and years later just like Richie Edwards was and is.
 But Finbarr was unsung."